The Discovery Process – BC Supreme Court

 All of them sent referrals to each other.
 They are mostly interested in first nation matters, criminal law, and family law.
 They won’t help with business law.
-Even the business law clinic doesn’t provide civil litigtation legal advice.
+Further, even the business law clinic doesn’t provide civil litigation legal advice.

-Counterclaims can be effective in slowing day the court date.
-Most of the time the person being sued brings a counterclaim for a very weak reason.
+Counterclaims can be effective in slowing down the court date.
+Most of the time the person being sued bring a counterclaim for a very weak reason.
 But it’s effective because you don’t have to present evidence during pleadings.
 Most of the time there will be no indication that the defendants planned to sue the defendants by counterclaim until the defendants are sued themselves.
-The counterclaim is normally retaliation for the lawsuit.
+Therefore, the counterclaim is normally retaliation for the lawsuit.

 An example we saw was that the defendants had 14 months to start preparing their evidence for disclosure.
-In the pleading both sides asked for documents and provided them.
+In the pleading, both sides asked for documents and provided them.
 Both sides should have been ready for disclosure.
-One side refused to do disclosure, so it was necessary to start a motion in the courts to get a date for disclosure set.
+One side refused to do disclosure, so it was necessary to start a motion in the courts to get a date for the disclosure.

 The Discovery Process- Interrogatories

 This is a collection of written questions to be answered in writing to the other group.
 They can only be used with the court’s permission.

 Examination for discovery is a meeting where a group asks a series of questions to an opposing party.